By Michael Franklin

 Kindred Futures Roundtable – can artificial intelligence help spot problem gambling earlier, and with more accuracy?

 Kindred Group has always prided themselves on their leadership in the responsible gaming space.
 From offering new tools to customers such as loss limits and more flexible time-outs, to developing the PS-EDS detection system, we have always aimed to be ahead of regulatory demands and have been recognised as such through numerous industry awards.

 However, this high standard is not a stationary point.
 Kindred Futures, in conjuncture with Karmarama and The Friday Club hosted a roundtable discussion in early March to explore the use of artificial intelligence and machine learning to help recognise patterns in player behaviour, and from this be able to spot developing problems and then intervene earlier and more effectively.

-The afternoon was a first discussion of this opportunity and created lively debate over what problem gambling represents, and what type of behaviours we should be looking to monitor through artificial intelligence.
-Following on from the afternoon, Kindred will certainly further explore the nascent use of artificial intelligence for problem gambling as we look to continually build trust with our players and help limit the effects of this small but devastating problem.
+This afternoon prompted the first discussion of this opportunity and created a lively debate over what problem gambling represents, and what type of behaviours we should be looking to monitor through artificial intelligence.
+Following on from this, Kindred will certainly further explore the nascent use of artificial intelligence for problem gambling as we look to continually build trust with our players and help limit the effects of this small but devastating problem.